flegall/monopack/packages/monopack-cli/README.md

                                       Make sure to install it in the same package as the main file, otherwise another version might be picked up.                         [string]
+      --debug-host-port               [host:]port setting to pass to node --inspect option.
+                                      It must be used with the debug command.
+                                                                            [string]
+      --debug-break                   Break at start of main script.
+                                      This option is required when you want to debug something that gets immediately executed when
+                                      starting.
+                                      It triggers the --inspect-brk node option.
+                                      It must be used with the debug command.
+                                                                           [boolean]

 ### Default configuration